-In the above maps showing the geographical pattern of surface air temperatures, the period 1998-2006 is used as reference period.
-The reason for comparing with this recent period instead of the official WMO 'normal' period 1961-1990, is that the latter period is affected by the cold period 1945-1980.
-Most comparisons with such a low average value will therefore appear as warm, and it will be difficult to decide if modern surface air temperatures are increasing or decreasing.
-Comparing with a more recent period overcomes this problem.
+In the above maps showing the geographical pattern of surface air temperatures, the last previous 10 years (2005-2014) are used as reference period.

+The reason for comparing with this recent period instead of the official WMO 'normal' period 1961-1990, is that the latter period is profoundly affected by the cold period 1945-1980.
+Most comparisons with this time period will obviously appear as warm, and it will be difficult to decide if modern surface air temperatures are increasing or decreasing?
+Comparing with a recent period overcomes this problem and displays the modern dynamics of ongoing change.